Opening Up the Textbook

 Why do it?

-Opening Up the Textbook (OUT) moves the textbook from its position as the one true story about the past to one historical account among others.
+Opening Up the Textbook (OUT) moves the textbook from its position as the one true story about the past to one historical account among many.
 It is designed to help students slow down, read closely, and critically evaluate their textbook.
 This is not a strategy that fits well with reading lengthy textbook passages or chapters.

 What is it?